-This Impact Fee Facilities Plan (IFFP) was prepared to meet the requirements of Utah Code §11-36a.
+This Amended Impact Fee Facilities Plan (IFFP) was prepared to meet the requirements of Utah Code §11-36a.
 Public safety includes both police (law enforcement) and fire capital facilities.
+Updates have only been made to the fire capital facilities due to the significant inflationary costs the City is experiencing with the purchase of a fire ladder truck and the construction of a fire station.

 Impact fees are a one-time fee charged to new development to help offset the capital costs associated with new growth in a community.
 Santaquin has determined that there is one city-wide service area for police and fire protection services.